Vinitsharma2910/Online-Exam-System-Java/README.md

-# Online-Exam-System-Java
-A Java-based interactive Online Exam System with a timer, question navigation, and score tracking using Advanced Java concepts like Swing for GUI and JDBC for database operations.
+# Online Exam System (Java)

+## 📝 Description
+An interactive quiz platform built using Advanced Java.
+This system allows users to take a timed quiz with the ability to navigate through questions, and display results at the end.

+## 🚀 Features
+- Timer-based quiz functionality
+- Question navigation (Next/Previous)
+- Result calculation and display
+- Java Swing-based GUI

+## 🛠️ Technologies Used
+- Java (Swing for GUI)
+- JDBC (for MySQL database interaction)